-Game of Thrones versus History: Written in Blood
+Game of Thrones versus History: Written in Blood (English Edition)

 Since it first aired in 2011, Game of Thronesgalloped up the ratings to become the most watched show in HBO’s history.
 It is no secret that creator George R.R.
 Martin was inspired by late 15thcentury Europe when writing A Song of Ice and Fire, the sprawling saga on which the show is based.
 Aside from the fantastical elements, Game of Thronesreally does mirror historic events and bloody battles of medieval times—but how closely?

 Game of Thrones versus History: Written in Bloodis a collection of thought-provoking essays by medieval historians who explore how the enormously popular HBO series and fantasy literature of George R. R. Martin are both informed by and differ significantly from real historical figures, events, beliefs, and practices of the medieval world.
 From a variety of perspectives, the authors delve into Martin’s plots, characterizations, and settings, offering insights into whether his creations are historical possibilities or pure flights of fantasy.